D-Bits/Danabases-Blog/content/posts/2020-4-9-Tracking-COVID19.md

 ## Testing and Quality Assurance

 Before we deploying to production, we should write some unit tests to help ensure the functionality of our code base.
 A good place to start, would be to test that all of our routes return a 200 status code response.
-Using the `unittest` module, that is built into Python's standard library, we would create unit tests to ensure the route that looks like this:
+Using the `unittest` module, that is built into the Python standard library, we would create unit tests to ensure the route that looks like this:

 ```python
 from unittest import TestCase